harshitrwt/minikubedeployment/README.md

-# Fully Automated based DevOps Project 🥥
+# Fully Automated DevOps Project 🥥

 ## Overview 🌴
 This project is a **fully automated DevOps pipeline** for deploying a fun summer-themed "Coconut Website" using a combination of **Docker, GitHub Actions, Ansible, and Kubernetes (Minikube)**.
 It showcases the power of Infrastructure as Code (IaC), CI/CD pipelines, and container orchestration in a clean and reusable structure.